RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-20.md

 }
 {{< /prism >}}
 <p style="text-align: justify;">
-This code creates an adjacency matrix for a graph with <code>n</code> vertices and provides a function to add an edge between two vertices.
-The <code>create_adjacency_matrix</code> function initializes a 2D vector, and the <code>add_edge</code> function sets the corresponding element to <code>1</code>, indicating the presence of an edge.
+This code creates an adjacency matrix for a graph with $n$ vertices and provides a function to add an edge between two vertices.
+The <code>create_adjacency_matrix</code> function initializes a 2D vector, and the <code>add_edge</code> function sets the corresponding element to $1$, indicating the presence of an edge.
 </p>

 <p style="text-align: justify;">